 Continuo Classes details

-Participants will attend a concert by the Tafelmusik Baroque Orchestra and Chamber Choir, with baritone Peter Harvey, on Tuesday May 30, as well as a Faculty Chamber Recital on Sunday June 4.
+Participants will attend a concert by the Tafelmusik Baroque Orchestra and Chamber Choir on Monday, June 1, as well as a Faculty Chamber Recital on Saturday, June 6.

 Opera workshop scenes will be showcased for other participants and faculty at the end of the Institute.

-The Institute ends with a public concert by all participants and faculty: the combined forces of the TBSI Orchestra, TBSI Choir, Tafelmusik Baroque Orchestra, and Tafelmusik Chamber Choir, all directed by Jeanne Lamon and Ivars Taurins.
-This concert is held in the resplendent acoustics of Grace Church on-the-Hill on the final evening of the Institute, Sunday June 11.
+The Institute ends with a public concert by all participants and faculty: the combined forces of the TBSI Orchestra, TBSI Choir, Tafelmusik Baroque Orchestra, and Tafelmusik Chamber Choir.
+This concert is held in the resplendent acoustics of Grace Church on-the-Hill on the final evening of the Institute, Saturday, June 13.

 Annual Bach Bash details